Selective machine learning of doubly robust functionals: Theoretical results

-$\PP^0$ denotes the expectation with respect to training data and $\mathcal S$. \end{theorem}
+and $\PP^0$ denotes the expectation with respect to training data. \end{theorem}

-The proof of this result is based on a finite sample inequality for the excess pseudo-risk of our selected model compared to the oracle's, which requires an extension of Lemma 8.1 of \cite{vaart2006oracle} to handle second order U-statistics.
-We obtained such an extension by making use of a powerful exponential inequality for the tail probability of the maximum of a large number of second order U-statistics derived by \cite{10.1007/978-1-4612-1358-1_2}.
-Note that Theorem~\ref{thm:2} generalizes to the doubly robust functionals in the class of \cite{rotnitzky2019mix}, with $U^s_{(k,l)}(k_0,l_0)$ replaced by $IF(\widehat p^s_{k},\widehat b^s_{l} ,\widehat \psi^s_{k_0,l_0})-IF(\widehat p^s_{k_0},\widehat b^s_{l_0}, \widehat \psi^s_{k_0,l_0})$ (see Algorithm~\ref{alg:2} in the Supplementary Material for details).
+The proof of this result is based on a finite sample inequality for the excess pseudo-risk of our selector compared to the oracle's, which requires an extension of Lemma 8.1 of \cite{vaart2006oracle} to handle second order U-statistics.
+We obtained such an extension by making use of a powerful exponential inequality for the tail probability of the maximum of a large number of second order degenerate U-statistics derived by \cite{10.1007/978-1-4612-1358-1_2}.
+Note that Theorem~\ref{thm:2} generalizes to the doubly robust functionals in the class of \cite{rotnitzky2019mix}, with $U^s_{(k,l)}(k_0,l_0)$ replaced by $IF(\widehat p^s_{k},\widehat b^s_{l} ,\widehat \psi^s_{k_0,l_0})-IF(\widehat p^s_{k_0},\widehat b^s_{l_0}, \widehat \psi^s_{k_0,l_0})$ (see Algorithm~2 in the Supplementary Material for details).

-The bound given in Theorem~\ref{thm:2} is valid for any $\delta>0$, such that the error incurred by empirical risk is of order $n^{-1}$ for any fixed $\delta$ if $q=1$, suggesting in this case that our cross-validated selector performs nearly as well as a oracle selector with access to the true pseudo-risk.
-Theorem~\ref{thm:2} is most of interest in a nonparametric/machine learning setting where pseudo-risk can be of order substantially larger than $O(n^{-1})$ in which case the error made in selecting optimal learner is negligible relative to its risk.
-By allowing $\delta_n \rightarrow 0$, the choice $q=2$ gives an error of order $n^{-1/2}$, which may be substantially larger.
-If we write the bound in the form of
+\yifan{The bound given in Theorem~\ref{thm:2} is valid for any $\delta>0$, such that the error incurred by empirical risk is of order $n^{-1}$ for any fixed $\delta$ if $q=1$, suggesting in this case that our cross-validated selector performs nearly as well as an oracle selector with access to the true pseudo-risk.
+Theorem~\ref{thm:2} is of interest in a nonparametric/machine learning setting where pseudo-risk can be of order substantially larger than $O(n^{-1})$ in which case the error made in selecting optimal learners is negligible relative to its risk.
+Furthermore, the derived excess risk bound holds for as many as $c^{n^\gamma}$ models for any $\gamma<1$ and $c>0$.}